 40% to 60% of people with a substance use disorder self-medicate with illicit substances in adulthood.
 When drug-endangered children grow up, they are more likely to become drug users themselves.

 Adverse childhood experiences create negative core beliefs in children that persist into adulthood.
 When not addressed, a person who has suffered adverse childhood experiences tends to experience negative trains of thought that cause mental health problems such as:

 Although parental substance use isn’t defined as child neglect, it’s considered a major factor.

 When someone reports a drug-endangered child, an investigation is made rather than an assessment.

-Oklahoma has legislation to improve social services for drug-endangered children.
+Oklahoma has legislation to improve social services for children of those who suffer from substance use in Oklahoma.
 The House Bill 2251 defines a drug-endangered child as, “a child suffering physical, psychological, or sexual harm as a result of the use, possession, or cultivation of controlled substances.”

 To protect children from harm, the Oklahoma State has the policy to remove drug-endangered children from their homes.
 The methamphetamine and opioid crisis is placing pressure on foster care resources.

-The Oklahoma Prenatal Addiction Act rules that state healthcare providers cannot refuse to treat pregnant women that need treatment for a substance use disorder.
+The Oklahoma Prenatal Addiction Act rules that state healthcare providers cannot refuse to treat pregnant women that need treatment for a substance use in Oklahoma.